Bonding, Structure, and Resonance

 Last time we talked about how electrons are the “currency” of chemistry and every reaction is a transaction of electrons between atoms.
 That means that if we really want to understand a reaction, we have to understand where the electrons are (and aren’t).

 There’s two factors to employ when doing this.
 The first is electronegativity.
 That’s what today’s post is about: using electronegativity to determine electron densities.
-(The second is resonance BTW – more on that in future posts)
+(The second is resonance – more on that in the next article)

 I’m assuming you know how to draw Lewis structures and understand the concepts of electronegativity and formal charge, as well as being able to interpret line drawings, but that’s it.
 If you’re not at that level, back up and read up on those concepts.